whprocter/RPr-Kang-2020/readme.md

 To view accessibility measures updated daily, check out: https://wherecovid19.cigi.illinois.edu/

 ### What's Inside

 A quick explanation of the components: **[update and move this information to data/metadata.csv]**

-* `COVID-19Acc.ipynb` is a notebook for calculating spatial accessibility and `COVID-19Acc.html` is an export of the notebook as HTML.
 * `Data` contains all of the data necessary for calculations:
   * `Chicago_Network.graphml`/`Illinois_Network.graphml` are GraphML files of the OSMNX street networks for Chicago and Illinois respectively.
   * `GridFile/` has hexagonal gridfiles for Chicago and Illinois